nrfconnect/sdk-nrf/samples/matter/light_switch/README.rst

 ===============================

 The sample uses different configuration files depending on the supported features.
-Configuration files are provided for different build types and they are located in the :file:`configuration/<board_name>` directory.
+Configuration files are provided for different build types and they are located in the application root directory.

 The :file:`prj.conf` file represents a ``debug`` build type.
 Other build types are covered by dedicated files with the build type added as a suffix to the ``prj`` part, as per the following list.